hyperclocked333/miners-haven-mod-reborn/README.md

 leaderboard stats
 teleports (prob not because of detections)
 script based wiki (?)
-security checks incase dint wants to try and change the anticheat again to catch ppl off guard
+security checks incase dint wants to try and change the anticheat again to catch ppl (classic dint move)

 # Script